DeepthiPathikadapa/TicketBookingApplication_h2db/README.md

 # TicketBookingApplication_h2db
 SpringBoot_ticketBooking

-1) Import project into eclipse
+1) Import project into eclipse.
+Install STS (Standard edition) in eclipse marketplace to get Spring boot app
 2) Run as Spring Boot App
 3) Go to browser and access http://localhost:8080/ticket/all
 4) It will retrieve inserted object from inmemory database.